GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 ![table_vx1](https://user-images.githubusercontent.com/101508384/164482236-42772574-6fbf-424f-92bf-b845bcfb46d5.png)

 improvements:
-Check if a student already exists and update the grades instead of creating a new row in the database.
+</br>Check if a student already exists and update the grades instead of creating a new row in the database.
-Asking the user if he/she is finished grading before exiting.
+</br>Return and confirm the updated grades.
-Return and confirm the updated grades.
+</br>Asking the user if he/she is finished grading before exiting.